ShyamKasheepuri/Employee_Attrition-Dashboard-H.R.-/README.md

-# Employee_Attrition-Dashboard-H.R.-
+# Employee_Attrition-Dashboard using Tableau
-I made this dashboard using the dataset which is uploaded in Kaggle.com.
-This dashboard gives an idea about the reasons that arise in organisations for an employee to leave the organisation.
+I made this dashboard using the dataset that was uploaded to Kaggle.com.
+This dashboard gives an idea about the reasons that arise in organizations for an employee to leave the organization.